 - Red Spotted nerite snails (Neritina natalensis sp)

-Have you noticed that in articles authors usually use common and scientific name when they talk about shrimp or fish?
+Have you noticed that in articles authors usually use common and scientific names when they talk about shrimp or fish?
 What about Nerite snails?

 In most cases, you will not see their scientific names in the articles and guides.
 Do you know why?
 Because everything is just too confusing and nobody knows for sure who is who.
 For example, let’s take a Tiger nerite snail.
 We have Neritina turrita (Chemnitz, 1786) and Neritina turrita (Gmelin, 1791).
 Are they the same Species?